 Nancy C Dunlap

-The Life Summary of Nancy C
+Brief Life History of Nancy C

 When Nancy C Dunlap was born on 24 August 1819, in Salisbury, Merrimack, New Hampshire, United States, her father, Samuel Dunlap Jr, was 35 and her mother, Sarah C Pingry, was 31.
 She married Samuel Grover on 8 June 1842, in Andover, Oxford, Maine, United States.
 They were the parents of at least 2 sons and 4 daughters.
 She lived in Upton, Oxford, Maine, United States in 1860 and Michigan, United States in 1870.
-She died on 24 February 1897, in Benona Township, Oceana, Michigan, United States, at the age of 77, and was buried in Benona Township, Oceana, Michigan, United States.
+She died on 24 February 1897, in Benona Township, Oceana, Michigan, United States, at the age of 77, and was buried in Shelby Township, Oceana, Michigan, United States.

 Photos and Memories (0)